lowRISC/opentitan/doc/security/specs/identities_and_root_keys/_index.md

 ## Device Identifier

-The device identifier is a globally unique 256b value provisioned on each device’s OTP memory in early manufacturing stages (e.g. wafer test).
+The device identifier is a globally unique 256b value provisioned on each device's OTP memory in early manufacturing stages (e.g. wafer test).
 It is used to facilitate device tracking during manufacturing and provisioning.
-This value is also used as a component in the generation of the device’s Silicon Creator Identity, a cryptographically unique identity.
+This value is also used as a component in the generation of the device's Silicon Creator Identity, a cryptographically unique identity.

 The 256b value is split into two halves.
 The first contains hardware origin